Click here for a PDF copy of the Executive Director job description.

-1. Oversee preparation of the annual budget and other necessary financial documents and transactions.
+1. Oversee preparation of the GRHA’s annual budget and other required financial documents to ensure accountability.

-2. Provide financial information and justifications for Board of Directors in their budgetary review and approval process.
+2. Provide financial information and supporting data to the Board of Directors for its annual budget review and approval process.

-3. Prepare an annual report of proposed budget revenues and expenditures for the Board’s approval as defined in the Management Contract with the City and County of San Francisco.
+3. Prepare an annual report of projected revenues and proposed expenditures for the Board’s approval as defined in the Management Contract with the City and County of San Francisco.

-4. Manage all fund development activities, including event planning, grant writing, cultivation and stewardship of donors, and identifying new resources and cost-saving measures.
-Actively seek and maintains a diverse donor base of individual, business, foundation, and government segments.
+4. Manage all fundraising and development activities, including event planning, grant writing, cultivation and stewardship of donors, and identification of new funding sources and cost-saving measures.
+Actively seek and maintain a diverse contributor base of individual, corporate, foundation, and government sponsors.

-5. Lead organization’s financial growth in order to maintain healthy cash flow, provide full services to our constituents, and maintain adequate reserves to support board-approved investments and risk-taking.
+5. Lead the Association’s financial growth to maintain a healthy cash flow from operations, provide full services to the CBD’s constituents, and ensure adequate reserves to support Board-approved investments and contingency funds.